Lil’ Kim Shows Off Hourglass Shape In Sheer Leotard & Tight Pants

 Kim recently did an interview with Ebro for Apple Music’s Beats 1 radio show and was styled head to toe looking fierce.

-The “No Matter What They Say” hitmaker was rocking a hooded Givenchy jacket paired with the designers skintight pants that were showing off her incredible hourglass shape.
-Underneath the jacket, she was sporting a sheer black leotard that is incredibly low-cut.
-She accessorizes the ensemble with her “Queen B” jeweled necklace which is her nickname.
+The “No Matter What They Say” hitmaker was rocking a hooded Givenchy jacket paired with the designer’s skintight pants that showed off her incredible hourglass shape.
+Underneath the jacket, she was sporting a sheer black, incredibly low-cut leotard.
+She accessorized the ensemble with her “Queen B” jeweled necklace, which is her nickname.

-For one of the most recent uploads on her Instagram account, she is posing in front of a backdrop that has some of New York’s most famous landmarks including The Statue of Liberty and the Empire State Building.
+For one of the most recent uploads on her Instagram account, she posed in front of a backdrop that had some of New York’s most famous landmarks, including the Statue of Liberty and the Empire State Building.

 In the space of 14 hours, her post racked up more than 43,000 likes and over 1,000 comments, proving to be popular with her fans.